19salonitomar/WebArtisan/README.md

 ## Folder Structure

 - Poster@1: A Basic Poster making with the help of html and css.
-List of files:  Html and CSS files
+- List of files:  Html and CSS files

+- Burger Hunt: